Lectures on mean curvature flow of surfaces: Flow through singularities

-Let us explain how these results follow.
-It has been known since the 90s that mean-convex flows are unique.
+Indeed, it has been known since the 90s that mean-convex flows are unique.
 More recently, Hershkovits-White localized this result and showed that it is enough to assume that all singularities have a mean-convex neighborhood, and we exactly established this assumption.

-For the proof of the sphere-conjecture we use in addition that by a result of Brendle the only nontrivial shrinkers of genus zero are the round sphere and the round cylinder.
+As another application, taking also into account Brendle's classification of genus zero shrinkers, one can confirm a conjecture of White:

+\begin{corollary}[flow of embedded 2-spheres] Mean curvature flow of embedded 2-spheres is well posed. \end{corollary}

-To conclude this lecture, let us outline the main steps of our proof of the classification theorem.
+To conclude this lecture, let us outline the main steps of our proof of the classification theorem (Theorem \ref{classification_theorem}).
 Given any ancient asymptotically cylindrical flow $\mathcal{M}$ that is not a round shrinking cylinder we have to show that it is either a bowl or an oval.

 To get started, we set up a fine-neck analysis as follows.
 Given any $X_0=(x_0,t_0)$ we consider the renormalized flow